Meet Our Instrumental Tutors

 Beyond session work, I am deeply committed to music education.
 Teaching allows me to share my experience and passion, helping to inspire and support the next generation of musicians within the wider music community.

-Mr D Smyth - Teacher of Piano and Guitar
+Mr D Smyth - Teacher of Piano, Guitar and Songwriting

 - PGCE in Secondary Music Education from University College London